ParallelCa/project01/README.md

 This is a static landing page implemented with pure HTML/CSS/JavaScript, with the following core features:

-Top navigation bar (including anchor jump and mobile hamburger menu)
+Top navigation bar (including anchor jump)

 Responsive layout, support for multiple screen sizes (using Flexbox and CSS Grid)